b3-exmo/b3-exmo.github.io/docs/Prophets/Restoration.md

 — *[Matthew 16:18](https://www.churchofjesuschrist.org/study/scriptures/nt/matt/16?lang=eng&id=p18#p18)*

+&nbsp;

 > *Teaching them to observe all things whatsoever I have commanded you: and, lo, I am with you alway, even unto the end of the world.
 Amen.*

 — *[Matthew 28:20](https://www.churchofjesuschrist.org/study/scriptures/nt/matt/28?lang=eng&id=p20#p20)*

+&nbsp;

 There are other NT scriptures quoting Christ on this matter (read [Matthew 13](https://www.churchofjesuschrist.org/study/scriptures/nt/matt/13?lang=eng) and [John 15](https://www.churchofjesuschrist.org/study/scriptures/nt/john/15?lang=eng)-17)

 &nbsp;

 ## Ongoing Restoration
-Fun fact, the phrase “ongoing restoration” was never uttered in any general conference talk until 2019 when they made a bunch of changes like 2 hour church and the youth programs and such.
+Fun fact: the phrase “ongoing restoration” was never uttered in any general conference talk until 2019 when they made a bunch of changes like 2 hour church and the youth programs and such.
 For simplicity's sake, here are some [search results](https://www.churchofjesuschrist.org/search?facet=general-conference&lang=eng&page=1&query=ongoing+restoration&genConfDateRange=any-date) for the church's library of the term "ongoing restoration."
 It was a hot topic in 2019 and 2020.

 The only exception I've encountered thus far is 2014:

-> In reality, the Restoration is an ongoing process; we are living in it right now.
+> *In reality, the Restoration is an ongoing process; we are living in it right now.*

 — *[Are You Sleeping through the Restoration?](https://www.churchofjesuschrist.org/study/general-conference/2014/04/are-you-sleeping-through-the-restoration?lang=eng&id=p9#p9)*, President Dieter F. Uchtdorf, General Conference April 2014